 This means that if they see that your floral website includes highly beneficial information and provides a great user experience for customers, Google will be more likely to serve your floral pages higher in search engine results pages — because they’re looking to serve the very best results for each search.

-PPC is another one of the most beneficial digital marketing techniques for florists.
+PPC is another fantastic strategy when it comes to florist marketing ideas.
 When you start a PPC campaign, you’ll see results almost instantly, whereas SEO takes a while to show results.

 PPC is essentially a bidding war for the keywords that we talked about in the last section.
 You’ll essentially bid on the keyword that you want to rank for, and if you beat out other bidders, your floral website’s content will show up as an ad in Google search results.